Sage Bambino Plus Review

 Dritan Alsela Motta Milk Jugs for Latte Art

-The Sage blurb & instructions tell you that you need to use the jug that comes with the machine in order to use the auto milk texturing feature.
+The Sage blurb & instructions tell you that you need to work with the jug that comes with the machine in order to utilize the auto milk texturing feature.
 I have come to favour the 500ml Motta milk jugs recently, the jugs used by latte art king Dritan Alsela.

 Keep the jug on the sensor.

-As I explained earlier, I didn’t do this during my first video review, and as a result it didn’t work adequately due to the fact that the machine didn’t understand what temp the milk was at.
+As I pointed out earlier, I didn’t do this during my first video review, and as a result it didn’t work appropriately because the machine didn’t find out what temp the milk was at.

 The position of the jug is towards the back of the drip tray, so you have to remember to press the jug towards the back so it’s sitting on top of the sensor.